Robert Boyle-Walsingham

-Captain The Hon.
-Robert Boyle-Walsingham FRS (March 1736 – 5 October 1780) was an Irish Royal Navy officer and member of parliament.
-He was killed in the Great Hurricane of 1780 while serving as a commodore in HMS Thunderer.
+Captain Robert Boyle-Walsingham FRS (March 1736 – 5 October 1780) was a Royal Navy officer and politician.
+He was killed in the Great Hurricane of 1780 while serving as a commodore onboard HMS Thunderer.

 Early life and family

 Robert Boyle was born in March 1736, the son of Henry Boyle, 1st Earl of Shannon, by his wife Henrietta, daughter of Charles Boyle, 2nd Earl of Burlington.
 His great-grandfather Roger Boyle, 1st Earl of Orrery had married Lady Margaret, daughter of Theophilus Howard, 2nd Earl of Suffolk; another daughter Lady Anne married Thomas Walsingham.
 Robert Boyle eventually succeeded to the estate of the Walsinghams' daughter Elizabeth, Lady Osborne (died 1733), and adopted the name Walsingham.

 On 17 July 1759 Boyle-Walsingham married Charlotte Hanbury Williams, the daughter of Sir Charles Hanbury Williams.
 Together the couple had two children; Richard (1762–1831) and Charlotte (1769–1831), who in 1806 successfully claimed the Barony of de Ros.